 It can feel impossible to know whether you’ve actually met the right person.

-I don’t mean to disparage the value of short-term connection.
+There can certainly be beauty in brevity (a holiday romance).
 But what if the time comes to leave and every part of you is screaming that this could be something more?

 How do you know if you should let your feelings dissolve with the sunset, or rage against the dying of the light?